mahmoudimus/ac/docs/public/guides/authentication.md

 The [py-jwt-decoder](http://py-jwt-decoder.appspot.com/) is a handy web based decoder of JWT tokens.

-## Handling JWT requests
+# Installation Handshake

-Atlassian Connect add-ons specify that they are using the JWT authentication mechanism in the `authentication` module.
+For an Atlassian Connect add-on to authenticate securely with the host Atlassian product, it must advertise itself as being JWT aware, and provide a resource to receive important installation information.
+This is done by specifying the elements `authentication` and `lifecycle`.

-An add-on must accompany this with the `lifecycle` module to enable the add-on to handle the authentication process.
+For example:

     {
         "baseUrl": "http://localhost:3000",